Here's what you need to know about an Individual Voluntary Arrangement (IVA).

 - A budget sheet listing all your income and spending

 Before meeting with your insolvency practitioner, you should do a budget.
 This lists all your monthly income and spending.
-It will help you work out what spare income you have each month to pay your creditors.

 Step One: Applying